ultimatile/Cytnx/docs/source/guide/common.rst

 .. py:function:: .to_(device)

-    move a new Storage, Tensor or UniTensor with same content as current object on different deivce.
+    move a new Storage, Tensor or UniTensor with same content as current object on different device.

 See:
     :ref:`Creating a Storage`